Sania-firdous-shaik/Adobe-India-Hackathon25/challenge_1b/README.md

 - `approach_explanation.md` (300–500 words on methodology).
 - Simple instructions for building and running the solution.
 - JSON outputs stored in the expected format for each PDF set in `/app/output`.

-**For both README files, update with team-specific build/run instructions and relevant technical details as your implementation advances.**